 He uses advances in statistics to synthesize ecological data and inform environmental decision making.
 As researcher leader on the Global Wetlands Program, he brings together an international team to map the status of coastal wetland habitats and provide a blueprint for their conservation.

 Chris is an enthusiastic science communicator.
 He also enjoys teaching statistics and modelling to applied scientists, and particularly how to access data visualisation and modelling tools using the R program.
 Many of his R teaching materials are available free on this site.

-Dr Brown will soon begin an ARC Future Fellowship on predicting unprecedented ecological futures.
+Dr Brown began an ARC Future Fellowship on predicting unprecedented ecological futures in January of 2022.

 2019 - 2021 Senior Lecturer, Coastal and Marine Research Centre, Australian Rivers Institute, School of Environment and Science, Griffith University

 2016-2019 Australian Research Council - Discovery Early Career Research Award “Predicting fisheries change from cumulative impacts to fish habitats”, Griffith University